bpagel-snhu/CS-499-19037-M01-bpagel/README.md

 ```powershell
 7z
 ```
-If the command runs, you’re good to go.
+If the command runs, you're good to go.

 ---